Deep Learning-Based Human Pose Estimation: A Survey: Applications

 \textbf{Clothes parsing}: The e-commerce trends have brought about a noticeable impact on various aspects including clothes purchases.
-Clothing product in pictures can no longer satisfy customers' demands, and customers hope to see the reliable appearance as they wear their selected clothes.
-Clothes parsing and pose transfer \cite{li2019dense} make it possible by inferring the 3D appearance of a person wearing a specific clothes.
+Clothing products in pictures can no longer satisfy customers' demands, and customers hope to see reliable appearances as they wear their selected clothes.
+Clothes parsing \cite{yu2019simulcap} \cite{Saito_2019_ICCV} and pose transfer \cite{li2019dense} make it possible by inferring the 3D appearance of a person wearing specific clothes.
 HPE can provide plausible human body regions for cloth parsing.
 Moreover, the recommendation system can be upgraded by evaluating appropriateness based on the inferred reliable 3D appearance of customers with selected items.
-Patel et al. \cite{patel20tailornet} achieved clothing prediction from 3D pose, shape and garment style.
+Patel et al. \cite{patel20tailornet} achieved clothing prediction from 3D pose, shape, and garment style.

-\textbf{Animation, movie, and gaming:} Motion capture is the key component to present characters with complex movements and realistic physical interactions in industries of animation, movie, and gaming.
-The motion capture devices are usually expensive and complicated to set up.
+\textbf{Animation, movie, and gaming:} Motion capture is the key component to present characters with complex movements and realistic physical interactions in industries of animation, movies, and gaming.
+Equipments are usually expensive and complicated to set up.
 HPE can provide realistic pose information while alleviating the demand for professional high-cost equipment \cite{Animation_posetransfer}\cite{animation_pose}.

-\textbf{AR and VR}: Augmented Reality (AR) technology aims to enhance the interactive experience of digital objects into the real-world environment.
+\textbf{AR and VR}: Augmented Reality (AR) technology aims to enhance the interactive experience of digital objects in the real-world environment.
 The objective of Virtual Reality (VR) technology is to provide an immersive experience for the users.
 AR and VR devices use human pose information as input to achieve their goals of different applications.
-A cartoon character can be generated in real-world scenes to replace the real person.
-Weng et al. \cite{Weng_2019_Photo_WakeUp} created 3D character animation from single photo with the help of 3D pose estimation and human mesh recovery.
+A cartoon character can be generated in real-world scenes to replace a real person.
+Weng et al. \cite{Weng_2019_Photo_WakeUp} created 3D character animation from a single photo with the help of 3D pose estimation and human mesh recovery.
 Zhang et al. \cite{zhang2020vid2player} presented a pose-based system that converts broadcast tennis match videos into interactive and controllable video sprites.
-The players in the video sprites preserve the techniques and styles as real professional players.